How do SSDs Store and Retain Data without Power?

 • Cell 4 (discharged, logical “1”): Current passes through easily.

 The sense amplifiers detect the current flow and convert it to binary data: 1010.
-This all is done by the controller and at a very fast pace usually billions of operations per second.
+This is all done by the controller and at a swift pace, usually billions of operations per second.

 How does SSD keep track of the data location?

 We discussed that there could be billions of individual cells inside a single NAND Flash chip.
-So, as you can imagine, keeping track of the location of stored data is really important.
-While working on the data in real time, SSDs generally come with their own DRAM chips for creating the mapping tables.
-Even if it is a DRAM-Less SSD, it would use the system’s RAM for creating these mapping tables.
+So, as you can imagine, keeping track of the location of stored data is essential.
+While working on data in real-time, SSDs generally come with their own DRAM chips for creating the mapping tables.
+Even if it is a DRAM-less SSD, it would use the system’s RAM for creating these mapping tables.

-The mapping tables basically do logical-to-physical address mappings.
-These tables ensure that the SSD controller knows where data is physically located on the NAND flash memory.
+The mapping tables do logical-to-physical address mappings.
+These tables ensure that the SSD controller knows the physical location of data on the NAND flash memory.
 The mapping could be done on the block level or page level, or sometimes, the OS can handle these operations as well.

 Data retention periods in SSDs

 In electronics, the simpler the design of a circuit or a component, the longer it tends to last.
-This is true in the case of SSDs as well.
+This is also true in the case of SSDs.
 There are three main types of NAND Flash memory cells used inside SSDs: SLC, MLC, TLC, and QLC.

-SLC (Single Level Cell) Flash Memory uses a single cell to store a single bit of data.
+SLC (Single-Level Cell) Flash Memory utilizes a single cell to store a single bit of data.
 It would either be 0 or 1.
-This makes the design simpler and easy for the whole environment inside the drive.
-So, generally, the SLC has the most data retention period without power i.e. 10 years and more.
+This makes the design more straightforward for the whole environment inside the drive.
+Generally, the SLC has the longest data retention period without power, i.e., 10 years or more.

 MLC (Multi-Level Cell) Flash Memory uses a single cell to store two bits of data.
-The average data retention period without power is between 3 to 5 years.
+The average data retention period without power is between 3 and 5 years.

 TLC (Triple Level Cell) Flash memory uses a single cell to store three bits of data.
-The average data retention period without power is between 1 to 3 years.
+The average data retention period without power is between 1 and 3 years.

 QLC (Quad Level Cell) Flash memory uses a single cell to store four bits of data.
-This is a very complex system with huge damage to the cells within pretty short time frames.
-The average data retention period without power is between 1 to 2 years without power.
+This is a highly complex system that causes significant damage to cells within a relatively short timeframe.
+The average data retention period without power is between 1 and 2 years.